 - Vital signs, including blood pressure, breathing, heart rate and temperature

 A variety of professionals will work together to help you through your care plan.
-And that means your home health team could include home health aides, skilled nurses, physical therapists, speech therapists, occupational therapists, or medical social workers.
+That means your home health team could include home health aides, skilled nurses, physical therapists, speech therapists, occupational therapists, or medical social workers.

 Visits tend to happen more often at the start of care and may taper off over time as the person regains their health.